whaynes/STCW23/jekyll/assessments/Common/EFA-4B5A.md

 ### Condition

-{{ "Given a rescue mannequin with a bleeding injury simulated or described and asked to demonstrate proper bleeding control techniques, taking into consideration the location and severity of the injury," | markdownify }}
+Given a rescue mannequin with a bleeding injury simulated or described and asked to demonstrate proper bleeding control techniques, taking into consideration the location and severity of the injury,

 ### Performance requirement